Pain of Mind

 Pain of Mind is the debut studio album by American post-metal band Neurosis, originally released through Alchemy Records in 1987.
 It was later reissued by Alternative Tentacles in 1994 and by Neurot Recordings in 2000; the 2000 reissue contains a special bonus disc that includes live tracks, live radio tracks, and demo tracks.
-Pennsylvanian politician R. Budd Dwyer is pictured on the front cover of the 1994 vinyl release, moments before he committed suicide during a televised press conference in 1987.
+Pennsylvanian politician R. Budd Dwyer is pictured on the front cover of the 1994 vinyl release, showing his suicide during a televised press conference in 1987.

 Pain of Mind is the only Neurosis album to feature guitarist Chad Salter.